 |Further details indoors|

 Comfortably rustic, the cottage, which sleeps 5, was constructed of stone and slate in 1896 for use as a gamekeepers abode for the Caladh Estate.
 The interior has stone walls and pine clad ceilings throughout, with exposed beams and wooden painted floor boards in the main two rooms and painted stone floors to the rear rooms.
-Heating is by virtue of a recently installed (late 2011) wood-burning stove, log fire with additional gas cabinet heaters for those cold nights.
+Heating is by virtue of a recently installed (late 2011) wood-burning stove and log fire.
 The wood stove has a back boiler, which produces piping hot fresh water from a wholesome mountain stream source so you can bathe in the wonderful long and deep Victorian cast iron bath.
 Light the candles and take some wine and music and a good friend and keep topping up the hot!
 Lighting is by virtue of enclosed candle lanterns, and there are torches for when after the lights are out.
 For cooking there is a 4 ring gas cooker with oven and grill and the kitchen is well equipped for most purposes.
 There is also a stereo CD radio cassette with lead to accept stereo media input and additional stereo tape player.
 Please note there is no electricity or land telephone line, and be assured you won't miss them!
+The local hotels and cafes are very accommodating to allow visitors charge up their media devices.

 The main bedroom has a pine double bed with tallboy chest of drawers, two small bedside chests of drawers a recess for hanging clothes and log fire.
-The second bedroom has a bunk bed with double bed on the bottom and single up top and a small wardrobe for hanging and storing clothes and some large wall shelfs.
+The second bedroom has a bunk bed with double bed on the bottom and single up top and some large wall shelfs.

 We have just installed a small conservatory to the rear side of the cottage with a lovely view over the Kyles of Bute.

-The best scenic drive in Scotland: The Scotsman newspaper identified the road from Glendaruel to Tighnabruaich as the best scenic drive in Scotland in it's issue of 29 March 2007.
-Follow the link for description:-
+The Scotsman newspaper identified the road from Glendaruel to Tighnabruaich as the best scenic drive in Scotland in its issue of 29 March 2007.